 The depression worsened, and the Supreme court was in desperation summoned to toss it out despite its mesmerizing influence on ignorant voters.
 The lesson in all of this for thoughtful libertarians is that “free trade” was Morrill’s epithet for a “revenue-only tariff.”
 No problems existed then that could not have been resolved by cutting spending, letting unproductive hands shift for themselves, and–in the case of England–forbearing from attacking China or Egypt.
 The individual income tax brings predatory and collectivized government coercion to bear on that smallest of all minorities–the human being.

 To wean governments of the communist income tax it would perhaps be best to recognize that the revenue tariff is the familiar equivalent of a toll or user fee.
 A tariff makes possible Coast Guard inspection and quarantine of berserker terrorists plus naval exclusion of hostile nuclear and biological weapons.
-There ain’t no such thing as a free trade, for the exclusion of coercion from the marketplace is its necessary logical antecedent, and, like energy, involves a cost.
+There ain’t no such thing as a free trade.
+The exclusion of coercion from the marketplace is its necessary logical antecedent, and, like energy, involves a cost.

 The tariff is a handy fallback position for repeal of income taxes until a less coercive solution can be fashioned.
 What history has taught us is that importing income taxes out of The Terror, the Opium Wars and The Communist Manifesto has not been a happy or noble experiment.
 It has led to panics, crashes and depressions, all of them harbingers of the ruin of nations caused by the visible and unproductive hands Adam Smith warned us against in 1776.